-Caldo de Gallina (en. chicken broth) is as the name suggests, not even that much different from the Western variant.
-Caldo de Gallina is served in Peru depending on the restaurant and area with potatoes, spaghetti or rice.
+Caldo de Gallina (en. chicken broth) is, as the name suggests, not even that much different from the Western variant.
+Caldo de Gallina is served in Peru depending on the restaurant and area with potatoes, spaghetti, or rice.
 Do not be surprised that the chicken in the soup is usually served here in one piece (with skin and bones).

 Our rating: The good old chicken soup.
-A simple dish that tastes even in Peru probably not so different than you are used to from home.
+A simple dish that tastes even in Peru is probably not so different than you are used to from home.
 If you’ve caught a cold or just looking for something tasty to warm you up, this dish is perfect.

 How could one talk about Peruvian food without mentioning the national dish of Peru?
 Probably the most popular and famous Peru dish is called Ceviche.
 This dish is so popular in the country that it owns its own National Holiday, on June 28th.

 This dish, beloved in the whole country, consists mainly of raw fish.
-This is marinated in lemons or limes and served with onions, ají (a South American chili) and other chilies.
+This is marinated in lemons or limes and served with onions, ají (a South American chili), and other chilies.